Get

 The Savannah’s coat is straightforward to care for.
 They need to be brushed weekly at the most to clear out the dead hairs and debris.
 However, that’s about it.
 They do an excellent job of keeping themselves clean, so they don’t need much help.

 These felines prefer to be up high where possible.
 They will usually prefer to be on the counter, as opposed to on the floor.
 Investing in lots of cat trees and climbing structures is necessary.
-They can leap up to 8 feet into the air so that they will find the top of nearly any surface.
+They can leap approximately 8 feet into the air so that they can find the top of nearly any surface.

 Savannah Cat